Crataco/ai-guide/guide/models.md

 * * *

 ### Roleplay (like CharacterAI, Replika, etc.) / Storywriting (like NovelAI)
-*You can also use general-purpose assistants for RP and storytelling, but these ones are made for the task.*
+*You can also use general-purpose assistants for RP and storytelling, but these ones specialize in the tasks.*
 - 7B (~8GB RAM) - **[Zarablend 7B](https://huggingface.co/TheBloke/Zarablend-L2-7B-GGUF)**
 - 13B (~12GB RAM) - **[MythoMax 13B](https://huggingface.co/TheBloke/MythoMax-L2-13B-GGUF)** or **[Stheno 13B](https://huggingface.co/TheBloke/Stheno-L2-13B-GGUF)** or **[Holodeck 13B](https://huggingface.co/shadowsword/LLAMA2-13B-Holodeck-1-GGML_K)** (storywriting only)